- Home

 10 |

 What are the main areas of development?
 What are the key milestones in each area of development?
-How can we support children’s learning and development in all areas? |
+How can we support children’s learning and development in all areas?
+Why is holistic development important? |

-How do transitions affect children and how can we support?
+How do transitions affect children and how can we support them?
 What are the strategies to support transitions?
 How can biological and environmental factors affect areas of development?
 How can the key person support children in the setting? |

 11 |